subvod/examples/README.md

 [ASUS ROG Zephyrus GA401QM (2021 G14) Review](https://github.com/subvod/examples/blob/master/misc/2021-ASUS-ROG-Zephyrus-G14-GA401QM-Review.md) - A not-so-in-depth review of the **2021 ASUS G14** because I'm a fucking normie piece of shit.

+If you, by chance, are curious about the "best" AA battery, take a quick ten minute glance at [Project Farm's AA battery comparison](https://youtu.be/V7-ghrTqA44).

 # TOOLS/UTILITIES

 *These are tools and references I've used in the past, distant and recent.
 I do not link to things I've not used/tried myself for credibility reasons.*